 Have you ever found yourself in a position where you are aware of your own perfectionist or people-pleasing tendencies?
 Watching yourself do waaay more than your share?
-Trying to prove your goodness, your excellence, your value, or impress someone by what you are able or willing to do?
+Trying to prove your goodness or excellence, your value, or impress someone using what you are able or willing to do for them?
 Before I go any further, let me clarify that this message is not for the purpose of you unraveling the psychological reasons why you do what you do.
 Rather, my hope is, this message will give you an opportunity to turn your head; to experience a shift rather than "self-helping" your way to another outcome.
 I have experienced this in my own life, and it is incredibly liberating.
 So, from that point of reference, I'd like to offer some ideas for you to ponder that may actually be far more helpful than obsessively focusing on, or pulling apart, the threads of your life that got woven into your "justification" story.
 The very ones that you likely believe, "insist" you do the behaviors that absolutely may be helping others, but may be doing so at your expense rather than your benefit.

 Have you ever felt like you were continually proposing the question to yourself, "How can I create visible, tangible proof that I am good enough?"
 Even if you aren't formatting that question consciously in this exact language, when we want to prove ourselves to someone, especially in order to get something we want (whether its from our families, in relationships, career or even spiritually), our minds can work this way.
 The inner question of your needing to prove you are good or worthy, is something you might want to listen for.
 Why?
 Because this can often be the question that paradoxically brings to us greater servitude than freedom, a greater belief in our limitations rather than our abundance, and locking oneself into a lack mindset, preventing the true and authentic, deep claiming of what you were chasing in the first place.
 Proof of your goodness, worth or value.